reqill/frozone-chess/README.md

 # Frozone Chess

-Chess portal with custom chessAI - project created self-improve and learn new technologies/tools
+Chess portal with custom chessAI - project created to self-improve and learn new technologies/tools

 ## TO-DO